Yuxin Yao

 Human Motion Prediction on Egocentric Dataset

-Supervised By: Professor Siyu Tang at ETH Zurich Computer Vision and Learning Group
+Supervised by Prof. Siyu Tang at ETH Zurich Computer Vision and Learning Group

 For more previous projects and detailed description, please check my CV